-League of Legends' Mythic and Legendary items: stats, classes, more | Dexerto.com
+League of Legends' Mythic and Legendary items: stats, classes, more - Dexerto

-The well-documented changes that are coming to the Rift is going to give every champion at least two Mythic items they can build into, according to Riot.
+The well-documented changes that are coming to the Rift are going to give every champion at least two Mythic items they can build into, according to Riot.

-Although there’s going to be trial and error to see how they synergize with champions, “Mythic items are the cornerstones in your builds with big effects that define your playstyle from game to game,” Riot Game Producer Jessica 'Safelocked' Nam said.
+Although there’s going to be trial and error to see how they synergize with champions, “Mythic items are the cornerstones in your builds with big effects that define your playstyle from game to game,” Riot Games Producer Jessica ‘Safelocked’ Nam previously revealed.

 The idea with these Mythic items is to give players a much clearer sense of what to build up to and what those items will let your champion do.

-As League expands its player base, this will be instrumental for new players to quickly get a sense of what works and what doesn't, while still letting theory-crafters experiment with different builds.
+As League continues to expand its player base, this will be instrumental for new players to quickly get a sense of what works and what doesn’t, while still letting theory-crafters experiment with different builds.

 Riot previously explained that they wanted to keep about a third of all items the same, update another third, and make the final piece composed of completely new items for people to contend with.